 Responding appropriately to suicidal clients creates one of the most challenging situations encountered by counsellors.
 As there is no general duty to rescue in British law, counsellors need to be explicit about reserving the power to breach confidentiality for a suicidal adult client.
 To do so without explicit agreement may constitute an actionable breach of confidence.

-A therapist who knows that a client is likely to harm himself or others but who will not give consent for referral must carefully consider the ethics of going against the client’s known wishes and also the possible consequences for their client of either referral or non-referral.
+A therapist who knows that a client is likely to harm themself or others but who will not give consent for referral must carefully consider the ethics of going against the client’s known wishes and also the possible consequences for their client of either referral or non-referral.

 Discuss with the client if appropriate, and ideally also discuss in supervision these issues:

 - What has the client given me permission to do?

 - If I refer, what is likely to happen?